the-themis-benchmarks/home/README.md

 Here,
 * `--login ../nextcloud/login-#5173.py` specifies the login script (which will be executed before GUI testing)
-* In practice, we use the emulator snapshot to store the app login state beforehand.
+* In practice, we use the emulator snapshot to save the app login state directly.

 # 3. Instructions for Reusing Themis